Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Ground state perturbations

 For assessing the quality of the LiB$_y$ description further away from equilibrium, we also calculated the relative stability between $\beta$-LiB and a layered hP8-LiB phase.
 The latter was predicted to stabilize under pressure~\cite{ak08}, and was later synthesized via cold compression and annealed to ambient conditions~\cite{ak30}.
 The conversion apparently follows a low-barrier pathway linking B chains into honeycomb B layers, a process that requires large-scale simulations to model. uMLPs could therefore shed light on the kinetics of the solid-state transformation, provided that they accurately resolve the relative energy between the hP8-LiB and $\beta$-LiB endpoints.
-In practice, the values vary substantially even across the DFT approximations, with $-3.5$ meV/atom for PBE, $+26.6$ meV/atom for r$^2$SCAN, and $-32.9$ meV/atom for PBEsol, and disperse over a wider range with uMLPs, with $-110$ meV/atom for MC and $+153$ meV/atom for MG (see Table S3).
-Among the considered models, only EN, GR, OR, and PT reproduce their respective references closely enough to distinguish reliably between the two competing phases with markedly different morphologies.
+In practice, the values vary substantially even across the DFT approximations ($-3.5$ meV/atom for PBE, $+26.6$ meV/atom for r$^2$SCAN, and $\RR{-25.6}$ meV/atom for PBEsol) and disperse over a wider range with uMLPs, with $-110$ meV/atom for \RR{MC$^*$} and $+153$ meV/atom for MG (see \RR{Table S4}).
+Among the considered models, only EN, \RR{MC,} GR, OR, and \RR{PT{$^*$}} reproduce their respective references closely enough to distinguish reliably between the two competing phases with markedly different morphologies. \RR{Overall, the updated PT, MC, and EQ variants do not yield a uniform improvement in the LiB$_y$ description over their legacy counterparts (see Fig. S10).}